 - loss of vision

 Most refractive eye surgeries are performed on an outpatient basis, and many are completed within an hour or two—but that doesn’t mean they are simple and just anyone can do them.
-Ophthalmologic surgeries and procedures should be performed only by specialists who can produce evidence of excellent training and experience.
+You should have ophthalmologic surgeries and procedures performed only by certified specialists who can produce evidence of excellent training and experience.

 Be sure you look carefully at any eye specialist’s credentials, and don’t be afraid to ask for information on your potential doctor’s record of accomplishment.
-Choose an eye doctor who has proven his or her ability—and don’t be afraid to ask for statistics on your particular procedure.
+Choose an eye doctor who has proven his or her ability, and ask for statistics on your particular procedure.
 It’s true that doctors have to practice, but you don’t want to be their first patient.

 Your doctor has responsibilities and so do you.
 Make sure you plan wisely and follow your instructions to the letter.
-Your doctor may advise you to stop wearing your contact lenses for a week or two before surgery—you’ll want to know that in advance of an expensive trip!
+For example, your doctor may advise you to stop wearing your contact lenses for a week or two prior to a cataract surgery—you’ll want to know that in advance of an expensive trip!
+Pre-surgery, women should not wear eye makeup.

-Continuity of care is important to all medical travelers, and eye patients are no exception.
-Your local ophthalmologist needs full information about your travel plans and, together, your overseas doctor and your local specialist need to plan your followup care.
+Continuity of care is important to all medical travelers—eye patients are no exception.
+Your local ophthalmologist needs full information about your travel plans and necessary your overseas doctor and your local specialist can attend to your followup care.
+Be sure to return home with all medical records in hand, including consultations, x-rays, prescriptions and directions for post-treatment care.
+Your hometown specialist will be much more comfortable providing treatment with a road map to follow.

-You’ll need regular post-procedure visits to your hometown eye specialist no matter what treatment you undergo overseas.
-Visual acuity can worsen over time, and conditions such as glaucoma can creep up silently, without symptoms.
+Regardless the treatment you had overseas, you’ll need to schedule regular post-procedure visits to your hometown eye specialist after your return.
+Visual acuity often worsens over time, and conditions such as glaucoma can creep up silently, without symptoms.
 Preserve your vision—and your investment—with regular visits to your ophthalmologist.

 Continuity of Care—Critical to Success